WELCOME TO THE CAT RESEARCH SOCIETY: LET´S STRAY TOGETHER

 2 Despret, Vinciane; Haraway, Donna; Harrasser, Karin; Solhdju, Katrin: Stay where the trouble is.
 In: Zeitschrift für Medienwissenschaft.
 Jg.
 3, Heft 04, Menschen & Andere (Bielefeld, 2011), DOI: https://mediarep.org/handle/doc/2703, transcript Verlag Bielefeld

-»Cat Research Society: A Day and Night in the Life of Kotor´s Kitten«
+»Cat Research Society: A Day-Night Cycle in the Life of Kotor´s Kitten«

 Sarah Glück & Rafael Lippuner